 Your first strategy should be to ignore the word.
 Can you understand the sentence anyway?
 If you can, carry on until you come across a word you can’t ignore.

 Your second strategy is to then guess the meaning of the word from the other words around it.
 So in the sentence above, it is easy to guess that XXX is a kind of animal.
 If you are asked to name three animals that are threatened by climate change, it is reasonably safe to include XXX, even if you don’t know the word.

 3. Move on!

 If neither of these strategies works and you are still stuck, just move on to the next question and come back later if you have time.
 Time wasted on answers you don’t know is time lost on later answers that you might get right.

-If you want to see more ideas on how to improve your band score, read this post about six key tips for IELTS Reading.
+If you want to see more ideas on how to improve your band score, read this post about seven key tips for IELTS Reading.
 Or if you’d like some advice on how to give yourself the best chance on your test day, take a look at this post.